Problem Child 2

-Problem Child 2 is a 1991 American black comedy film, and a sequel to the 1990 film Problem Child; a continuation of the exploits of Junior (Michael Oliver), an adopted orphan boy who deliberately wreaks comedic havoc everywhere he goes.
-John Ritter returns as his adopted father, Ben Healy.
-Amy Yasbeck, who played Ben's wife, Flo, in the first film, also returns, this time as school nurse Annie Young who has a daughter named Trixie Young (Ivyann Schwan) who's also a problem child.
+Problem Child 2 is a 1991 American black comedy film and a sequel to the 1990 film Problem Child.
+The film stars John Ritter, Michael Oliver, Laraine Newman, Amy Yasbeck, and Jack Warden.
+Oliver reprises his role as Junior, an adopted orphan boy exploits who deliberately wreaks comedic havoc everywhere he goes.
+Ritter also reprises his role as his adopted father, Ben Healy.
+Yasbeck played Ben's wife, Flo, from the first film, this time as school nurse Annie Young with a daughter named Trixie (Ivyann Schwan) who is also a problem child.

 It was directed by Brian Levant in his feature film directorial debut and produced by Robert Simonds, who also produced the first film.
 In addition, Scott Alexander and Larry Karaszewski return as screenwriters.
 It was rated PG-13, unlike its predecessor, which was rated PG.
-The film did not fare as well as its predecessor, although it was still successful at the box office.
+While failing to match the success of the first film, Problem Child 2 doubled its budget in box office receipts.